Moamen189/Noxe-Movies/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

+## About

+Noxe Movies it's Web Application that offers you the latest movies , TV and popular characters in the world to follow the latest movies to be watched by the user from the viewing sites.
+This site is produced by Angular 13 and .Net Core 6

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.